-Set in Jerusalem in the late 1950s, Amos Oz’s 2014 novel constructs an analogy between Judas Iscariot’s betrayal of Jesus and the “betrayal” of an early Zionist – the fictional Shealtiel Abravanel – who opposed David Ben-Gurion’s method of state-building and advocated a solution of coexistence with the land’s Arab population.
+Set in Jerusalem in the late 1950s, Amos Oz’s 2014 novel constructs an analogy between Judas Iscariot’s betrayal of Jesus and the “betrayal” of an early Zionist – the fictional Shealtiel Abravanel – who opposed David Ben-Gurion’s method of state-building and advocated coexistence with the land’s Arab population.
 Through this analogy, Oz delves into the question of betrayal, depicting supposed traitors as the truest believers.
 This is a novel haunted by ghosts from the historical and mythological past, even as it subtly contemplates the Jewish nation-state’s more recent past and its future.
 In fact, Oz writes the novel as a kind of self-defense – not only a defense of the Israeli left but a defense of his involvement in the Oslo process, viewed by segments of the Israeli public as a betrayal.
 Through this novel, he hints at the patriotic loyalty of Oslo’s advocates, himself among them.

 In an original and innovative essay on Nathan Alterman’s masterpiece “The Joy of the Poor,” Mordechai Shalev interprets the principle of betrayal not only as a fundamental motif in Jewish tradition (a sign that the nation has drifted from God) but as a kind of self-sacrifice and concern for the common good.
 In his reading of the poem “The Traitor,” he shows that the narrator’s indictment of the traitor as “the living dead” is turned back on him by the traitor at the end of the poem, calling into question the distinction between loyalty and betrayal.
 “The traitor,” writes Shalev, “is not merely a traitor […] Like a photographic negative, he represents the exact opposite of the silence and inaction of one who is ostensibly not a traitor […].
 He is the negative proof that the ordinary man is the true traitor.”

 Oz, who quotes Nathan Alterman’s poem “The Traitor” in the epigraph of his book – specifically the lines in which the traitor is beaten and “betrayed” – suggests a similar understanding of betrayal.
-I permit myself to surmise that Oz was quite familiar with, even influenced by, Shalev’s essay.
+I permit myself to surmise that Oz was quite familiar with Shalev’s essay.
 In another essay, a broad and comprehensive examination of Oz’s A Tale of Love and Darkness, Shalev returns to Alterman’s The Joy of the Poor, suggesting that we understand it as a fixed model of false hope: “Peace is the “Joy of the Poor” of this generation, at whose door [peace] knocked during Oslo, whose soul it animated […] and whose heart it broke.”
 Shalev reads A Tale of Love and Darkness as a novel that unconsciously records not only the collapse of the Oslo process but Oz’s “betrayal” of his original mission as an author, tempted by the chance to wield public and political influence and intervene in the policy gambits of Oslo.
 Perhaps we may read Judas as a novel written in response to Shalev’s harsh claims against Oz.